* Dollar breaks out of August range

-The greenback broke through resistance around $1.3300 and last November's high of $1.3295 per euro to trade as high as $1.3275 in morning trade in Europe.
+The greenback broke through resistance around $1.3300 and last November's high of $1.3295 per euro in morning trade in Europe.
 It also climbed to a 4 1/2-month high against the yen.

 "The dollar can retain its bid tone into the end of the week," said Stephen Gallo, a strategist with Canadian bank BMO in London, pointing to rising U.S. housing starts on Tuesday and steady US bond yields this week.

-The dollar index rose as high as 82.118, its highest since September.
-It last stood at 82.081, up a quarter of a percent on the day.
+The dollar index rose as high as 82.078, its highest level since September.
+It last stood at 82.040, up 0.2 percent on the day.

-The yen slid 0.4 percent to 103.33 yen per dollar and the New Zealand dollar fell below support at levels near $0.8400 to its lowest in more than five months.
+The euro slid to an 11-month low of $1.3285 and the New Zealand dollar fell below support at levels near $0.8400 to its lowest level in more than five months.

-The dollar has been helped by a recovery in U.S. 10-year Treasury yields this week.
-They were last at 2.407 percent , compared with a 14-month low of 2.303 percent last Friday.
+The dollar also scaled four-month highs against the British pound, helped by a recovery in U.S. 10-year Treasury yields.
+They were last at 2.404 percent, compared with a 14-month low of 2.303 percent last Friday.

-Minutes of the Fed's July policy meeting are due later on Wednesday, but a bigger focal point may be Fed Chair Janet Yellen's speech on Friday at an annual gathering of central bankers in Jackson Hole, Wyoming.
+Next up for the dollar are the minutes of the Fed's July policy meeting, due later on Wednesday.
+A bigger focal point may be Fed Chair Janet Yellen's speech on Friday at an annual gathering of central bankers in Jackson Hole, Wyoming.

 - Europe News